1. Select a discrete app icon.

 - Intentionally ruining a victim’s credit as a way to keep them financially dependent

-Spiritual or Religious Abuse: This is when an abuser uses religion or scripture to control, dominate, ridicule or intimidate a victim.
+Spiritual or religious abuse is when an abuser uses religion or religious scripture to control, dominate, ridicule or intimidate a victim.
 The abuser may:

 - Prevent the victim from practicing their religion

-- Ridicule a victim’s beliefs in order to make the victim give up on religion
+- Ridicule a victim’s beliefs to make the victim give up on religion

 - Use religion to tear down a victim (berating a victim for not living properly by the scripture)